Beyond Wald's Equation and the Optional Sampling Theorem: Historical Context

 \section{Historical Context}

-The study of stopped martingales has a rich history dating back to Doob's fundamental work on martingale theory in the 1940s.
-One of the earliest results involving sums of random variables with random stopping times was introduced by \citet{Wald1944} in 1944, establishing what came to be known as Wald's equation.
-Soon after, \citet{Blackwell1946} extended and generalized Wald's lemma, providing further foundational tools for analyzing sums at random times.
+The study of stopped martingales has a rich history dating back to Doob's fundamental work on martingale theory in the 1940s and 1950s.
+A foundational contribution to that development was Wald's 1944 computation of the expected value of a sequential probability ratio test involving a sum of i.i.d.\ random variables having a finite moment generating function.
+The number of summands was also random, determined by the number required for the partial sum $S_n$ to cross an upper boundary $A>0$ or a lower boundary $B<0$.
+The result came to be known as Wald's equation [13].

-The optional stopping theorem represents one of the most important results in this area, providing conditions under which $E(M_T)\! =\!
-E(M_1)$ for a martingale $\{M_n\}$ and a stopping time~$T$.

-Significant advancements were made by \citet{Chow1965} in their seminal 1965 paper on moments of randomly stopped sums, which established foundational results for the behavior of stopped sequences.
-Later, \citet{Klass1988}, \citet{Klass1990} provided a best possible improvement of Wald's equation, extending our understanding of the expectations of randomly stopped sums beyond the traditional i.i.d. setting.
-In doing so it was shown that the stopping time could be decoupled from a random sum.
-As noted by \citet{Grimmett2001}, ``Wald's equations provide a systematic approach to computing expectations involving random sums, with applications ranging from sequential analysis to financial mathematics'' (p.418).
+Soon after, Blackwell (1946) [1] extended and generalized Wald's lemma to the expectation of a sum of i.i.d.\ finite-mean random variables run up to a stopping time of finite expectation.
+Significant advances were made by Chow, Robbins, and Teicher (1965) [2] in their seminal paper on moments of randomly stopped sums, which established foundational results for the behavior of stopped sequences of martingale sums based on Wald's first and second equations.
+Later, Klass (1988) [10] and Klass (1990) [11] provided a best possible improvement of Wald's equation, obtaining definitive results for sums of independent, not necessarily identically distributed, mean-zero random variables.

-The relationship between martingales and U-statistics was explored by \citet{delaPena1997}, who investigated Wald's equation and asymptotic bias of randomly stopped U-statistics.
-Their work demonstrated that ``the behavior of randomly stopped U-statistics exhibits systematic biases that can be characterized through martingale methods'' \citep[p.919]{delaPena1997}.
-Further extensions to martingale theory through decoupling techniques were developed by \citet{delaPena2002}, establishing powerful domination inequalities with applications to Wald's identity.
-As they noted, ``decoupling inequalities provide a unified framework for establishing sharp bounds on martingale processes'' \citep[p.158]{delaPena2002}.

-Contrary to the impression of prior results, \citet{Klass2009} showed that the stopping times associated with denormalized U-statistics cannot always be decoupled.